Cambridge Global Health Partnerships Logo

 Glue ear is a common childhood condition where the middle part of the ear canal fills up with fluid and causes temporary deafness.
 If it lasts a long time, it can affect a child’s speech development and progress at school.

-The founder of Hear Glue Ear, Tamsin soon recognised that the headset could also allow deaf and hard of hearing Malawian children to continue accessing education.
+During the COVID pandemic when families couldn’t access normal ENT services, a simple, over the ear headset was developed by Cambridge-based paediatrician Dr Tamsin Holland Brown that allowed children to keep learning without interruption.
+Tamsin and ENT surgeon Isobel Fitzgerald O’Connor recognised that the headset could also help deaf and hard of hearing children in Malawi to hear.
 It is simple, cheap, and rechargeable, making it suitable for children in rural, low-income settings.
 It can also be worn by those with discharging ears, which conventional hearing aids aren’t suitable for and is particularly important in a country with few ENT surgeons.

 What’s happening in the project

 A project team including Dr Tamsin Holland Brown and ENT surgeon Isobel Fitzgerald O’Connor visited Malawi in 2023 to conduct qualitative and practical research to understand the challenges and assess potential solutions.
-They conducted interviews with an audiologist at Queen Elizabeth Central Hospital in Blantyre and teachers at Maryview School for the Deaf, as well as testing the practicalities and limitations of solar chargers.
+They conducted interviews with the lead audiologist at Queen Elizabeth Central Hospital in Blantyre and teachers at Maryview School for the Deaf, as well as testing the practicalities and limitations of solar chargers.
 They very quickly found the headsets to be transformative for the children who used them, as 2023 Global Health Fellow Catherine de Cates reports in this blog.

 Another girl with longstanding ear disease and infections was given the headset at age 13, and now aged 16, had been using this headset with the microphone to support her hearing at school….Having been unable to pass end-of-year exams previously, she had passed school exams every year since using the device.
 She now has ambitions to study medicine.
 She also used the device for socialising with friends and in the family home.”